RobertLeisner/CodingBasics/doc/Automated_Tests/Automated_testing.md

 -	Testing code with different real world situations is nearly impossible

+Try to use unit tests as much as possible instead of manual testing.
+Especially during debugging you should change as soon as possible to test writing instead of further debugging.
+As soon as you know what happens you should write a test giving the method to test the input you have seen during debugging.
+The first tests written this way may be painful but the code stability grows with each test and the expensive time demand for debugging is shrinking.
+So you get more productive.
+Manual testing / bug search with the debugger is the most expensive way of testing / bug fixing!!

 ## Unit testing and integration testing

 Unit tests are easy to write in C# if you employ a test framework like NUnit.

 If your tests requires infrastructure dependencies like databases we speak normally not of unit tests but of integration tests.

+Place unit tests in a separate test project.

+Unit tests are normally less demanding and much faster running.
+Therefore it is possible to run them more often in the CI process.

+As integration tests are more demanding to coding and the required test environment they should be the last option generally.
+Try to replace them with unit tests as far as possible.

 ## Characteristics of a good unit test

+Microsoft says a good test has basically the following characteristics:

 -	Fast: It isn't uncommon for mature projects to have thousands of unit tests.
 Unit tests should take little time to run.
 Milliseconds.